 Pediatric Blood and Marrow Stem Cell Transplant Program

-As a partner of Methodist Children's Hospital, the Pediatric Blood and Marrow Stem Cell Transplant Clinic, located on the campus of Methodist Hospital, offers the only pediatric program of its kind in South Texas.
+The Methodist Children's Hospital Cancer and Blood Center is located on the campus of Methodist Hospital, offers the only pediatric program of its kind in South Texas.
 Additionally, it is one of the busiest locations for pediatric blood and marrow stem cell transplants in the U.S.

 Our program is one of the most experienced in the nation, with extensive experience in treating benign hematological issues, and cell and gene therapy research.
 Our multi-disciplinary team includes long-term approach to care for pediatric transplant survivors.
 We are a member of the Sarah Cannon Blood Cancer Research Network and accredited by the Foundation for the Accreditation of Cellular Therapy.

 Adult Blood Cancer and Stem Cell Transplant Program

 Located within the John E. Hornbeak Building on the campus of Methodist Hospital, the Adult Blood Cancer and Stem Cell Transplant Clinic is one of the most preferred in the nation and performs more than 200 blood or marrow stem cell transplants every year.

 To refer a patient to the Adult Blood Cancer and Stem Cell Transplant Clinic, please call (210) 575-7800.

 Our affiliated clinics offer full-service care, which includes: